 The oldest islands are on the west of the archipelago and they get progressively younger eastwards, corresponding to the westwards movement of the Pacific plate.
-They are either volcanic at the surface with fringing reefs or are coral atolls built up on submerged volcanoes surrounded by oceanic crust.
+They are either volcanic, with fringing reefs at or just below sea level, or are coral atolls built up on submerged volcanoes surrounded by oceanic crust.

 Globalshift believes there is no chance of source rocks or traps in such a geological setting and Micronesia has no oil or gas potential.